djdd87/SurveillanceStation.Net/README.md

 # SurveillanceStation.Net
 A C# wrapper around the Synology Surveillance Station API

+# Archived (2025-04-11)
+Due to a lack of time and other commitments, I've decided to archive this project.
+Personally I'm now using [Frigate](https://github.com/blakeblackshear/frigate) with a cheap £60 Google Coral device - it's far better than this solution.

 ## WIP
 - Add unit tests
 - Create Nuget package